Adapting Medical Vision Foundation Models for Volumetric Medical Image Segmentation via Active Learning and Selective Semi-supervised Fine-tuning: Experiments

-To fully evaluate the effectiveness of our method, we implemented them in two different ways.
-First, we implemented the \textbf{ASFDA} to adapt the network as Algorithm \ref{alg:algorithm}, including Active Test Time Sample Query and Selective Semi-supervised fine-tuning.
-Additionally, we implemented Active Test Time Sample Query (\textbf{DKD+ASD}) by querying samples via DKD and ASD to fine-tune the network in a fully supervised learning without Selective Semi-supervised fine-tuning.
+To comprehensively evaluate the effectiveness of the proposed method, we implemented two variants.
+First, the full \textbf{ASSFT} framework was applied to adapt the segmentation network following Algorithm~\ref{alg:algorithm}, incorporating both the Active Test-Time Sample Query strategy and the Selective Semi-supervised Fine-tuning strategy.
+Second, we implemented a simplified variant, denoted as \textbf{DKD+ASD}, which utilizes the proposed Active Test-Time Sample Query strategy (based on both DKD and ASD) to select samples but performs fine-tuning using only fully supervised learning without the Selective Semi-supervised Fine-tuning component.